mapzen/presentations/07-2016-SOTMUS/geocoding-workshop/tutorial.md

 3. Save your edits and refresh the browser.
 4. Type `901 12th Avenue` in the Search box and press Enter.
 Notice now that the matching search results are not listed until you press the Enter key.

+### Extra credit: View the JSON response

-_Extra credit: Open your browser's developer tools console.
+1. Open your browser's developer tools console.
 In Chrome, you can do this by clicking the menu in the corner, pointing to More Tools, and clicking Developer Tools.
-The Network tab shows the Internet traffic, including the queries to the Mapzen servers.
-The Headers tab shows more information about the request, including the full URL.
-For example, the URL might look something like `https://search.mapzen.com/v1/search?text=901%2012th%20avenue&focus.point.lat=47.61032944737081&focus.point.lon=-122.31800079345703&api_key=search-q78U1e7` You can use this URL in a new browser tab to see the JSON response, which can be mapped._
+2. Click the Network tab to see the Internet traffic, including the queries to the Mapzen servers.
+3. Click the Headers tab for more information about the request, including the full URL.
+For example, the URL might look something like `https://search.mapzen.com/v1/search?text=901%2012th%20avenue&focus.point.lat=47.61032944737081&focus.point.lon=-122.31800079345703&api_key=search-q78U1e7`
+4. Paste this URL into a new browser tab to see the JSON response, which can be mapped.

+_Tip: You can install a plug-in for your browser to display JSON in a more formatted manner.
+For example, JSONView is a common extension that does this for Chrome.
+You can search the web store for your browser to find and install applicable products ._

 ![Search endpoint query in the browser developer console](images/developer-console.png)